PAMELA through a Magnetic Lens: The heliospheric magnetic field

 The heliospheric magnetic field is described in the Parker model by:

-where ($r,\theta,\phi$) are heliocentric spherical coordinates, $B_0$ is the magnetic field at $r_0$, V is the solar wind speed, b is the radius at which the field is purely radial and $\Omega_\odot$ is the equatorial rotation of the sun.
+where ($r,\theta,\phi$) are heliocentric spherical coordinates, $B_0$ is the magnetic field at $r_0$, $r_0$ is the radius of the source surface, $V$ is the solar wind speed, $b$ is the radius at which the field is purely radial and $\Omega_\odot$ is the equatorial rotation rate of the sun, $2.7^{-6}rad/s$.
+At solar minimum $V = 400$km/s up to moderate latitudes (within $\pm60^\circ$ of the ecliptic plane). $V$ is larger near the poles (around 800 km/s).

 The Parker model is very successful at modeling the magnetic field at moderate latitudes during times of solar minimum activity.
 More sophisticated models that perform better at high latitudes and times of greater solar activity have since been proposed.
 One widely used model is due to Fisk \cite{Fisk:1996p2820}: